 Why College Should Be Free: Pros

-Wondering what earning a degree would be like if college isn’t as challenging to the pocket as it is today?
+What would earning a degree be like if college isn’t as challenging to the pocket as it is today?

 Here are a few reasons why we feel college should be free: